Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ## Final step

-Now that we installed the driver, confirm that they are built by running:
+Now that we installed the driver, confirm that it's built by running:

 ```bash
 modinfo -F version nvidia